 So we needed the work of Christ.
 Jesus says, “I am the way, the truth and the life, no man comes to the Father except through me“.
 Cool stuff.

-In essence, the Father has no known form.
-He is Eternal, He is distinct in Personality and He is Present in our lives and He drives the Purpose.
+The Father is Eternal, He is distinct in Personality and He is Present in our lives and He drives the Purpose.
 He has no form because the Father is a Spirit.